Track mileage automatically

 For employees

-While there are no federal laws requiring employers to reimburse employee mileage, state laws sometimes require employees to provide mileage reimbursements.
+If you drive your personal vehicle for business purposes, you will be eligible for mileage reimbursement from your employer.
+While no federal laws require employers to reimburse employee mileage, state laws sometimes require employees to provide mileage reimbursements.
 This is the case in California, Massachusetts, and Illinois.

 Your employer may reimburse you at the standard IRS mileage rate, at FAVR (fixed and variable rate), or provide you with a fixed monthly mileage allowance.